gitmpje/owl2aas/README.md

 ## Contributing

-If you plan contributing code to this repository, please get in touch with us via e-mail first: mark.van.der.pas@semaku.ccom
+If you would like to contribute, please get in touch with us: mark.van.der.pas@semaku.com

 <!-- ### Codestyle and Testing